 Are considered transformational for the future of the Northwest Florida region.
-The WEI Unmanned Vehicle Systems Marine Technologies Certification Training Center will possibly create 245 jobs and add \$12.1 million to the GDP of Wakulla, Gulf and Franklin Counties.
+The WEI Unmanned Vehicle Systems Marine Technologies Certification Training Center will award about 800 certificates over six years and add \$12.1 million to the GDP of Wakulla, Gulf and Franklin Counties.
 This program will be transformational and impact generation of workers in the region.